darkautism/Creality-CP-01-3D-Printer-Klipper/README.md

 In my experience, even when the system doesn’t crash, the extruder behaves erratically and often over-extrudes.

 If you know how to enable this feature and without any quality issue, please let me know.
 I really wannt know how to enable without any quality issue.

+## Changing the Extruder Stepper

+The default CP-01 extruder stepper is outdated and difficult to source, making direct replacement challenging.
+If your setup lacks the TMC UART feature, replacing the stepper can be risky.
+If the replacement stepper has a lower resistance, the TMC driver will detect it and issue a warning.
+If you haven't soldered a jumper wire to enable the UART function, it's best to skip this step to avoid damaging the driver.

+If you decide to replace the stepper, use a multimeter to verify the wiring of the original stepper.
+Adjust the wiring order as needed to ensure proper functionality.

+### Summary

+The stock extruder is highly inefficient.
+Replacing the extruder stepper can significantly improve the printer's maximum acceleration (`max_accel`) and maximum velocity (`max_velocity`).
+While the XYZ axes can handle higher speeds, the extruder remains a bottleneck.
+The most effective solution is to replace the entire extruder rather than just upgrading its stepper motor.